RipleyBooya/ssh-tunnel/README.md

 ---

 ## 🤖 AI Assistance & Acknowledgment
-This project was built with the help of an **AI-powered assistant (LLM)** to improve structure, efficiency, and documentation clarity.
+ - This project was built with the help of an **AI-powered assistant (LLM)** to improve structure, efficiency, and documentation clarity.
+ - A big thank to [Xénophée](https://github.com/Xenophee) for the inspiration that started this project.

 ## 🏗️ How to Build the Image